fengyuanchen/cropperjs/docs/api/cropper-shade.md

 :::

 :::tip
-The `<cropper-shade>` element will synchronize the position and size of the active/visible `<cropper-selection>` element automatically.
+The `<cropper-shade>` element will automatically synchronize the position and size of the currently active `<cropper-selection>` element.
 :::

 :::tip